davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/mark/chapters/mark-2/verses/mark-2-27/mark-2-27-tyn.md

 title: "Mark 2:27 TYN"
 ⬅️: "Mark 2:26 TYN"
 ➡️: "Mark 2:28 TYN"
-attribution: "Mark 2:27 TYN"
 Tyndale Bible of: "Mark 2:27"
-quote: "And he sayde to them: the Saboth daye was made for man and not man for the Saboth daye."
+verse: "And he sayde to them: the Saboth daye was made for man and not man for the Saboth daye."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---